souravrai98/FFCV-Implementation/README.md

-Modified FFCV implemetation for CIFAR and Imagenet.
+Modified FFCV loader implemetation for CIFAR and Imagenet.
 Can use multiple models like ResNet, WideResNet, VGG.